 In this paper we have explored the possibility of using logic programs updates languages as action description languages.
-In particular, we have focused our attention on the Evolp language.
+In particular we have focused our attention on the Evolp language.
 As a first point, we have defined a new action language paradigm, christened Evolp action programs, defined as a macro language over Evolp.
-We have provided an example of usage of this language, and compared Evolp action programs with action languages \mathcal{A} , \mathcal{B} and the definite fragment of \mathcal{C} , by defining simple translations into Evolp of programs in these languages.
-Finally, we have also shown and argued about the capability of EAPs to handle changes in the domain during the execution of actions.
+We have provided an example of usage of such language.
+We have compared Evolp action programs with action languages \mathcal{A} , \mathcal{B} , \mathcal{C} and provided simple translations into Evolp of these languages.
+Moreover we have shown, both by theoretical argumentation and practical examples, how some expressive capabilities of EAPs seem to be not replicable in these languages.
+Finally we have also shown and argued about the capability of $(\oplus P_i^m, \bigoplus E_i)$ to handle changes in the domain during the execution of actions.

 Several important topics are not touched here, and will be subject of future work.
-Important fields of research are how to deal, in the Evolp context, with the problem of planning prediction and postdiction [23], when dealing with incomplete knowledge of the state of the world.
+An important field of research is how to deal, in the Evolp context, with the problem of planning [23].
 Yet another topic involves the possibility of concurrent execution of actions.
-Nevertheless, we have not fully explored this topic, and confronted the results with extant works [6, 17].

-The development of implementations for Evolp and EAPs is another necessary step.
-Finally EAPs have to be tested in real and complex contexts.
+EAPs allow the this possibility, nevertheless, we have not fully explored this topic, and confronted the results with extant works [6, 17].
+Finally EAPs have to be implemented and tested in real and complex contexts.